Single Procurement Document (SPD)

 Do bidders need to provide evidence upfront?

-As the SPD is designed to be an initial self-declaration form, bidders are not required to produce supporting documentary evidence upfront.
-Evidence maybe requested from the successful bidder (s) at the end of the first stage of a two stage procedure or prior to awarding the contract.
+As the SPD is designed to be a self-declaration form, bidders are not required to produce supporting documentary evidence upfront.
+Evidence maybe requested from the successful bidder (s) at the end of the first stage of a two stage procedure, and are required prior to awarding the contract.

-If the bidder is unable to provide this evidence, upon request and without delay, it should not be taken forward to tender stage or be awarded the contract.
+If the bidder is unable to provide this evidence, upon request and without delay, they should not be taken forward to tender stage or be awarded the contract.

-Exceptionally, where you have a genuine concern and there is a risk to the effective conduct of the procurement exercise, you may request, at any time, all or part of the supporting documents.
+Exceptionally, where there is a genuine concern and a risk to the effective conduct of the procurement exercise, you may request, at any time, all or part of the supporting documents.
 Such requests can be made to the bidder or; any subcontractors, consortia members or other bodies whose capability and capacity will be relied on to perform the contract.

 SPD Do's and Don'ts